antmicro/topwrap/docs/source/description_files.md

 The names `s_axis` and `m_axis` will be used to group the selected ports.
 Each signal in an interface has a name which must match with the signal that it is connected to, for example `TDATA: port_name` must connect to `TDATA: other_port_name`.

-To speed up the generation of YAMLs, Topwrap's `parse` command (see [](advanced_options.md#generating-ip-core-description-yamls)) can be used to generate YAMLs from HDL source files.
+To speed up the generation of YAMLs, Topwrap's `parse` command (see [Generating IP core description YAMLs](advanced_options.md#generating-ip-core-description-yamls)) can be used to generate YAMLs from HDL source files.

 ### Port widths

 You can specify the port width in the following format:

 ```yaml